awesomeali101/turbo/README.md

 # Turbo
 Just another AUR helper built in rust

-NOTE: Turbo is currently in beta, it is already very capable, but there may be undiscovered bugs.
-Be cautious.
+NOTE: Turbo is currently in beta, it is already very capable, but there may be undiscovered bugs and some missing features.
+Be cautious and use at your own risk.
+Feel free to open an issue if you find any bugs or have any suggestions.

 ## Installation
 ```bash